By Warren Dews Jr.

 Editor’s Note: We are pleased to bring our readers a series about the weight loss journey of Warren Dews Jr. He is writing this series, presented in several installments, with the hope that it may help others who are also facing challenges.
 Here is the first installment in the ongoing series.

-I’ve been in the media business for three decades.
+As I mentioned in my op-ed a few months ago, I’ve been in the media game for three decades.
 I’ve worked in New York, Virginia, North Carolina, Massachusetts and Vermont, to name a few.
-During my time in each of these places, you had to move with the company to grow.
-It amazed me that no matter where I came from, I worked for the local newspaper and as such, I was seen as part of the community.
+During my time in each place, I had to move with the company to grow.

-Warren Dews Jr. is vice president of Capital Region Independent Media and the publisher of The Columbia Paper, The Ravena News-Herald and The Pioneer Greenville.
+Warren Dews Jr. is publisher and vice president of Capital Region Independent Media, which publishes the Ravena News-Herald, Greenville Pioneer and The Columbia Paper.